Rayhatron/matthewgraybosch.com/_pages/index.md

 ---
 layout: home
-title: Hello
+title: Home
+description: Welcome to Matthew Graybosch's website.
 permalink: /
 ---
 # Hello

-I'm Matthew Graybosch, a science fantasy author, self-taught developer, and long-haired metalhead from New York.
+I'm Matthew Graybosch: author, developer, metalhead, and blogger.
 You can [learn more about me here](/about/) or [see what I'm up to now](/now/).

 ## Recent Posts